 In light of statistics like these, businesses need to think about what they are doing to keep their customers coming back to their business.
 82% of U.S. adults say they're loyal to brands, and if you’re like more than half of the brands surveyed by L2, your company has already implemented a loyalty program.

-In this post, we'll dive into everything you need to know about customer loyalty: what it is, why it's important, and the impact brand customer loyalty programs and the value they can add for your customers and your business.
+In this post, we'll dive into everything you need to know about customer loyalty: what it is and why it's important, and all about customer loyalty programs and the value they can add for your customers and your business.

 Customer loyalty reflects a customer's willingness to buy from or work with a brand again and again, and it's the result of a positive customer experience, customer satisfaction, and the value of the products or services the customer gets from the transaction.

 It might sound obvious -- of course, brands want to provide great customer service so customers will continue subscribing or purchasing.
 But customer loyalty is paramount to brands' success -- because loyal customers can grow business faster than sales and marketing.

 Customer loyalty is something that all companies should aspire to simply by virtue of their existence: The point of starting a for-profit company is to attract and keep happy customers who buy your products to drive revenue.

 But there's a lot of data to support the value of cultivating customer loyalty, too:

 - Loyal customers convert and spend with brands they like more often

 - Loyal customers tell their family and friends about positive experiences.
 Word-of-mouth marketing is more effective at driving new customers than branded content and advertising, and in turn, these referred customers become loyal customers that are likely to spend more than average.